 1. Keep it clear.

-Let your new hire know what their day first and first week is going to be, before they step foot into office.
+Let your new hire know what their day first and the first week is going to be before they step foot into the office.
 The Aberdeen survey showed that 83 percent of the highest performing organizations began employee onboarding prior to the new hire’s first day on the job.

 As soon as an employee accepts the job offer, the company can start to engage with the new hire.
-A welcome note from their manager, snippets about the company, its work culture, a copy of the employee hand book, even photos of the team members can be sent.
+A welcome note from their manager, snippets about the company, its work culture, a copy of the employee handbook, even photos of the team members can be sent.
 It is beneficial if the employee is briefed about his personal and team responsibilities early on.
-Access to employee onboarding portal can be given, giving access to content that help to understand the company and its culture a little better.
-Let your new hire be ready for their first day, knowing where to go, who to ask for and even what to wear.
+Access to the employee onboarding portal can be given, giving access to content that helps to understand the company and its culture a little better.
+Let your new hire be ready for their first day, knowing where to go, who to ask for, and even what to wear.

 2. Keep it simple.